skalldri/rp2040-test/README.md

 - Why does k_yield do these silly things?
 It `dequeue_thread()` then `queue_thread()` the same thread?
 Maybe this is how yield is implemented, with the intention that it puts the current thread on the back of the runq, so it gets round-robinn'ed

 - DO NOT ALLOW J-LINK TO USE "FLASH BREAKPOINTS"
-  - RPI2040's bootloader will detect invalid CRCs and fail to boot
+  - RP2040's bootloader will detect invalid CRCs and fail to boot
-  - No way to turn it off until the license expires after a day!
+  - No way to turn it off until the license expires after a day! :(

-- Cortex-Debug has bugs that delete all the watchpoints from J-Link unless a breakpoint (any breakpoint) is also enabled in the code
+- Cortex-Debug has bugs that delete all the watchpoints from J-Link unless a breakpoint (any breakpoint) is also enabled in the code.
+FML.

 ## 11/27/22
 - With the primary core crash out of the way, lets get back to SMP